Your Professional Gateway to New York Theatre

 What is the structure of the two week program?

-SpringboardNYC 2014 will take place from June 2nd through June 13th, 2014, with events taking place all day, including many evenings.
+SpringboardNYC 2015 will take place from June 1st through June 12th, 2015, with events taking place all day, including many evenings.
 Every effort will be made to provide one weekend day off.
 Also, SpringboardNYC students will be invited guests at the rehearsal of the broadcast of The American Theatre Wing's Tony Awards.
-To get a better idea of the kind of time you will spend with us, take a look at the 2013 schedule.
+To get a better idea of the kind of time you will spend with us, take a look at the 2014 schedule. bit.ly/SBNYCsched2014

 Where does SBNYC take place?